the-turk/flarum-quiet-edits/README.md

 It raises new events for developers, called `PostWasRevisedQuietly` & `PostWasRevisedLoudly`

 **!
-Attention: Diff for Flarum extension is incompatible with this right now and it is planned to be compatible on its v0.1.0-beta.7 release**
+Attention: Diff for Flarum & Edit Notifications extensions are incompatible with this right now and they're planned to be compatible on their next releases.**

 ![Settings](https://i.ibb.co/nsX8nrX/shsh.png)